virgili0/Virgilio/Topics/do_you_need_ml.md

 So always ask yourself the following question: is my problem quite complex and I have enough data to make useful machine learning techniques or even deep learning?

 #### The Charming Salesman
+Information technology like any other industry is first and foremost a business.

+The techniques and tools of ML and DL are no exception, and their primary task is to solve business problems.
+That's why they suffer from the same problems as traditional software in the agreement phase between the software developer and the user, and maybe even worse (the hype plays bad tricks)!

+Have you ever had someone tell you how they developed a powerful, complicated, aesthetically pleasing application, and all at a low price?
+Well, would you believe them?
+If someone told you they could take you to the moon for 1000 euros, would you believe them?

+Likewise, be on your guard against those who promise you advanced recommendation engines like NetFlix, or conversational agents that replace psychologists!

+In particular, I can't stress more on this, make sure that the data exist, are easily available, are transformable to represent the problem you want to solve!

+Most problems in the ML world occur due to [unfulfilled expectations](https://www.nature.com/articles/d41586-018-07504-9).

+Other reasons for the failure of ML projects can be found [here](https://www.kdnuggets.com/2018/07/why-machine-learning-project-fail.html), reading is strongly recommended.

 ### Don't begin from the tail
 #### Subsection A1